Somalis: Literature

 Somali literature encompasses a longstanding oral and written tradition, with poetry serving as a central medium for cultural expression, historical transmission, and social discourse.
 Somali scholars have for centuries contributed to Islamic literature, producing works in fields such as poetry and Hadith.
+Some famous poets include Sayyid Moḥammad Abdallah Hassan, Ali Bu'ul, Elmi Boodhari, and Hadrawi.
 Early Somali writing was primarily in Arabic script and Wadaad writing, a system used by religious scholars and their associates.
 Although Arabic was the preferred language for formal scholarship, Somali-language manuscripts were also produced, particularly in the form of religious poetry (Qasida), recitations, and chants.
 The rest of the historical literature in Somali largely consists of translations from Arabic.
 Among these texts are the Somali poems by Sheikh Uways and Sheikh Ismaaciil Faarah.
 The rest of the existing historical literature in Somali principally consists of translations of documents from Arabic.

 This Qasida by Uways Al-Barawi called the Hadiyat al-ʿAnam ila Qabr al-Nabi (Guidance of Humanity to the Tomb of the Prophet) extols Muhammad.